upros/acme-integrations/draft-ietf-acme-integrations.md

 to a DNS primary server using {{?RFC3007}} Dynamic updates, secured with either SIG(0), or TSIG keys.

 A major source of vulnerability is the disclosure of these DNS key records.
-An attacker that has access to them, can provision their own certificates into the the name space of the entity.
+An attacker that has access to them, can provision their own certificates into the name space of the entity.

 For many uses, this may allow the attacker to get access to some enterprise resource.